MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-query.md

 - Raising the `top` value can exhaust available quota on the model.
 If there's no quota, an error message is returned.

+- Raising the `top` value doesn't necessarily improve the outcome.
+The answer isn't the same as `top=3`, but it's similar.
+This observation underscores an important point that might be counter-intuitive to expections.
+Throwing more content at an LLM doesn't always yield better results.

-- Improving the relevance of the search results from Azure AI Search is the most effective approach for maximizing the utility of your LLM.
+- So what might help?
+Typically, the answer is relevance tuning.
+Improving the relevance of the search results from Azure AI Search is usually the most effective approach for maximizing the utility of your LLM.

 In the next series of tutorials, the focus shifts to maximizing relevance and optimizing query performance for speed and concision.
 We revisit the schema definition and query logic to implement relevance features, but the rest of the pipeline and models remain intact.